Using RAM and Reviewing Inventories

 - Authorization Data; lists the isotopes, units, forms, and quantities authorized for order and possession.
 Any special conditions pertinent to the authorization are listed here, such as restricted area modifications, co-authorizations, etc.

-- Isotope Inventory Changes for the Quarter; Isotopes, including sealed sources, are listed alphabetically with units in milliCuries.
-The quarter is summarized by
+- Isotope Inventory Changes for the half year; Isotopes, including sealed sources, are listed alphabetically with units in milliCuries.
+The timeframe is summarized by

 - Starting possession,